This programme can run as an online or classroom training

 - Understand the ehaviorn’s vision

-- Align self and subordinates to the ehaviorn’s vision
+- Align self and subordinates to the organisation’s vision

 - Lead and execute change